An Epic Perth to Kalbarri Road Trip Itinerary

 The distance from Perth to Kalbarri is 570 kilometres, which is about a 6-hour drive.

-The drive from Perth to Kalbarri is sealed the whole way, so you can easily do it in a small or 2WD car.
+The drive from Perth to Kalbarri is sealed the whole way, so you can very easily do it in a small 2WD car – no 4WD is required!

 Just double-check if you are hiring a car about taking it on unsealed roads, such as in the national park where there are gravel roads in some places.